 This summary of Resource Assessments for Management Strategies (RAMS) presents the condition of indicators from the 4 Vital Signs Framework categories: Water Quality, Biotic Integrity, Air Quality, and Landscape Dynamics.
-Indicator scores are displayed in the summary wheel to the left, using stoplight colors and letter arades to indicate resource condition (Green-A=Very good and Red-F=Very degraded).
+Indicator scores are displayed in the summary wheel to the left, using stoplight colors and letter grades to indicate resource condition (Green-A=Very good and Red-F=Very degraded).
 This visual guide rolls up natural resource conditions within the park to inform management decisions moving forward.

 Water Quality Generally, water quality is good.
 Several indicators, including pH and dissolved oxygen, score as very good or good.
-Stream habitat, however, is moderately degraded.
-This could impact benthic communities, which are missing data, so stream habitat management should be considered.
+Benthic communities are degraded and stream habitat is moderately good.
+Management to improve stream habitats should be considered.